nox771/i2c_t3/README.md

 * **I2Cx_INTR_FLAG_PIN p** - these defines make the specified pin high whenever the I2C interrupt occurs (I2C0 == Wire, I2C1 == Wire1, and so on).
 This is useful as a trigger signal when using a logic analyzer.
 By default they are undefined (commented out).

 * **I2C_AUTO_RETRY** - this define is used to make the library automatically call resetBus() if it has a timeout while trying to send a START.
 This is useful for clearing a hung Slave device from the bus.
 If successful it will try again to send the START, and proceed normally.
 If not then it will exit with a timeout.
 Note - this option is NOT compatible with multi-master buses.
-By default it is enabled.
+By default it is disabled.

 ## **Function Summary**